martonpaulo/portfolio/README.md

 - [Matt Farley](https://mattfarley.ca/)
 - [Frozen Hearth](https://frozenhearth.vercel.app/)

+---

 ## 📄 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+For details, see the [LICENSE](LICENSE) file.

+---

+Thank you for visiting!
+Feel free to explore or reach out via [info@martonpaulo.com](mailto:info@martonpaulo.com).